Amperity

 • Cache key includes a hash of the context values, so different page/cart states produce independent cache entries (2-minute TTL).
 Same context → same cached response → no extra Profile API call.

-Use personalization sparingly — every unique context hash is a cache miss and a Profile API call.
+Use personalisation sparingly — every unique context hash is a cache miss and a Profile API call.
 Good targets: small-cardinality values like page category or LTV tier.
 Avoid URL parameters, timestamps, or other high-entropy fields.

-Browser personalization
+Browser personalisation

 Datafly.js auto-hydrates window.datafly.profile.amperity with the allowlisted attribute subset on page load — no Profile API token touches the browser, no extra HTTP calls from the page.